Mumbai vs Delhi: Which is Better to Visit in 2026?

 Delhi vs Mumbai: where is the night life better?

 Mumbai is the city that never sleeps, and the nightlife is more vibrant than Delhi.
-The Mumbai vs Delhi nightlife debate is another hot one among locals, but in this topic Mumbai is the clear winner.

-Mumbai has more variety of things to do at night than Delhi: night cycling, night markets, strolling along the seaside or visiting Chowpatty Beach.
+But Mumbai has more to do at night.
+There’s night cycling, night markets, strolling along the seaside or visiting Chowpatty Beach.
 Mumbai is safer than Delhi, and more people are on the streets late at night.
-In Delhi, people will visit India Gate and Connaught Place at night, but the streets are quiet after 11 pm.

 - Mumbai: more variety of things to do at night, safer